Wow! It’s been a while since I posted anything here!

 Jeff Williamson is one of Summit’s newest brewers.
 You may know him as the founder and former brew-chief at Flat Earth Brewing Company.
 Jeff left Flat Earth in May of 2012 and was quickly scooped up by Summit.
 This is his first go-round with the Unchained Series.

-For this the fourteenth installment, illness Williamson has chosen to make a bière de garde, nurse the French version of the farmhouse style ales that originate in the region surrounding the French/Belgian border.
-I have already written an extensive piece about bière de garde in The Growler, hospital so I’ll cut to the chase and get right down to the business at hand.
+For this the fourteenth installment, Williamson has chosen to make a bière de garde, the French version of the farmhouse style ales that originate in the region surrounding the French/Belgian border.
+I have already written an extensive piece about bière de garde in The Growler, so I’ll cut to the chase and get right down to the business at hand.

 Here’s my notes: